guerrinoservices/influencer-opportunity-finder/TERMS_OF_SERVICE.md

 BY USING THE EXTENSION, YOU ACKNOWLEDGE THAT:
 - You have read and understood these Terms
 - You agree to be bound by these Terms
-- You understand the risks associated with automation
+- You understand the risks associated with using this software
 - You are solely responsible for any consequences of using the Extension
 - You understand we are not affiliated with any third-party platforms